Application Deadline: October 29, 2021

 The Einaudi Center's faculty seed grant program advances international research and education at Cornell and supports international activities and events.

-Read about some of the research Einaudi seeded in FY2019.
+Read about some of the research Einaudi has seeded in past years.

 Einaudi seed grants promote the work of internationally engaged Cornell faculty.
 The awards seed faculty's interdisciplinary research and educational initiatives and support international studies workshops and seminars organized under faculty leadership.

 All disciplines, topics, and themes are welcome.
 We give preference to proposals that align with the Einaudi Center's global research priorities.
 Our 2021 priorities are Racial Justice, Migrations, and Democratic Resilience.

 Successful research proposals fulfill the following criteria.
 The project ...

 - Engages faculty from across different disciplines and colleges;

 - Creates networks for international studies that connect scholars from across the university and around the world;